 We don’t often notice them until something goes wrong, but our feet are remarkably complex structures that have evolved to take the near constant, everyday pounding we put them through.
 When our shoes wear out and stop providing the right support, our feet start to break down.
 And when we try to compensate for that lack of support, injuries to other areas soon start to show up, as I learned the hard way.

 In the workplace, employees at all levels require varying types and degrees of support from their managers and their organization—without that support, issues like disengagement, confusion and misalignment with organizational priorities, start to creep in and sap productivity.
-Such support can take a variety of forms, whether it is clear direction at the outset of a project, constructive performance feedback, or the resources needed to develop new skills and contribute to organizational success.
+Such support can take a variety of forms, whether it is clear direction at the outset of a project,

 What does optimal support look like?
 Different feet require different support – factors such as gait, arch height, size, shape and volume, what activity they’re being used for – all contribute to the optimal support.
 Some people do well in a minimalist shoe, others will need more cushion or arch support for their individual gait.
 Different employees may need different support – more or less direction, frequent or infrequent affirmation, a free hand or a tight grip on the reins from their manager.